matthew-scherf/Only-One/README.md

 ### Empirical Compatibility
 The system doesn't merely avoid contradicting experience—it explains features of experience that dualist systems struggle with:

-* **The hard problem of consciousness:** Dissolved—consciousness isn't produced, it's fundamental (A7a)
+* The hard problem of consciousness: Dissolved—consciousness isn't produced, it's fundamental (A7a)
-* **The unity of experience across diverse contents:** Explained—one Absolute appearing as many (T4, V3)
+* **The unity of experience across diverse contents: Explained—one Absolute appearing as many (T4, V3)
-* **The immediacy of self-awareness:** Explained—You are that which knows, not an object known (A7a, T5)
+* The immediacy of self-awareness: Explained.
+You are that which knows, not an object known (A7a, T5)
-* **The persistence of identity through radical change:** Explained—phenomenal changes occur in unchanging awareness (V2, S6)
+* The persistence of identity through radical change.
+Explained.
+Phenomenal changes occur in unchanging awareness (V2, S6)
-* **The dependence of all experience on the experiencer:** Explained—all phenomena are grounded in the Absolute subject (A2b, T4)
+* The dependence of all experience on the experiencer: Explained.
+All phenomena are grounded in the Absolute subject (A2b, T4)

-Nothing in the system contradicts observable experience—only the unwarranted assumption that awareness is derivative from matter.
+Nothing in the system contradicts observable experience, only the unwarranted assumption that awareness is derivative from matter.

 ### The Unique Epistemic Status of Self-Evidence
 Unlike empirical theories (which can be falsified by observation) or contingent logical systems (which can be replaced by alternatives), this system makes claims about the preconditions of any possible knowledge.
 To refute it requires using the very awareness and existence it describes as fundamental.
-This isn't circular reasoning—it's recognition that some truths are epistemically prior to their own proof.
+This isn't circular reasoning, it's recognition that some truths are epistemically prior to their own proof.

 ---

 ## Conclusion
 Refutation would require either:
-1. A logical contradiction (none exists — verified by automated proof checking)
+1. A logical contradiction (none exists, verified by automated proof checking)
-2. A valid countermodel (none found — verified by model finding tools)
+2. A valid countermodel (none found, verified by model finding tools)
 3. A coherent alternative ontology that doesn't presuppose awareness (none available without infinite regress or hard problem)

 Until such a demonstration is made, the system stands as: